 - Develop a sense of community with school being part of the local and wider communities in which our children live.

 - Develop the personal and social skills of each child.

-- Develop the best relationships with home as possible.
+- Develop the best relationships with each family.

 - Provide equality of access and the opportunity for all pupils to make progress.

-- Provide the highest possible exclusive provision for children with additional needs.
+- Provide the best possible provision for children with additional needs.

-- Be relevant to children and prepare them for their next phase of their education and their future.
+- Be relevant to children and prepare them for the next phase of their education and their future.

 The curriculum is planned effectively, providing continuity and progression.
-It promotes an enjoyment of learning and a commitment to learning and achieving.
+It promotes an enjoyment of, and a commitment to, learning and achieving.
 Through the provision of rich and varied activities, we aim to:

 - Encourage the best possible progress and the highest attainment for all pupils.

-- Enable pupils to make connections across different areas of learning.
+- Sequence learning effectively to enable pupils to make connections across different areas of learning.